History of India (1947–present): Rajiv Gandhi administration

+On 1 March 1985, the Rajiv Gandhi government passed the historic anti-defection law or the 52nd amendment of the Constitution of India in Parliament that limited the ability of MPs and MLAs to switch political parties in Parliament.

+On 23 April 1985, the Supreme Court of India in a landmark judgement of Mohd.
+Ahmed Khan v.
+Shah Bano Begum gave maintenance to a divorced Muslim woman Shah Bano Begum who had divorced her husband Mohammed Ahmed Khan in 1978 from Indore.
+The All India Muslim Personal Law Board lodged protests to nullify this verdict.
+This triggered controversy about the extent of having different personal laws for different religions in India.

+In 1986, the Rajiv Gandhi government with its super majority passed the Muslim Women (Protection of Rights on Divorce) Act, 1986 to protect the rights of Muslim women who have been divorced from their husbands and nullify the Shah bano case judgement.

 India in 1987 brokered an agreement with the Government of Sri Lanka and agreed to deploy troops for peacekeeping operation in Sri Lanka's ethnic conflict led by the LTTE.
 Rajiv sent Indian troops to enforce the agreement and disarm the Tamil rebels, but the Indian Peace Keeping Force, as it was known, became entangled in outbreaks of violence, ultimately ending up fighting the Tamil rebels itself, and becoming a target of attack from Sri Lankan nationalists.
 V. P. Singh withdrew the IPKF in 1990, but thousands of Indian soldiers had died.
 Rajiv's departure from socialist policies did not sit well with the masses, who did not benefit from the innovations.
 Unemployment was a serious problem, and India's burgeoning population added ever-increasing needs for diminishing resources.

 Rajiv Gandhi's image as an honest politician (he was nicknamed "Mr. Clean" by the press) was shattered when the Bofors scandal broke, revealing that senior government officials had taken bribes over defence contracts by a Swedish guns producer.